midouest/advent-of-code-2021/blog/day10.md

 ## Part 1

-Today's problem was the classic "balance parenthesis" problem with some small twists.
+Today's problem was the classic "balancing parentheses" problem with some small twists.

 My approach was to use a recursive function that received the list of characters to be processed and a list of characters that were _expected_ to be processed.
 The function examined each input character and proceeded based on the following logic: